 I caught the travel bug at a very young age.
 Growing up, my parents instilled in me a love for adventure and curiosity about the world.
 In college, when I was given the chance to study abroad in Florence, I was over the moon.
 I took every opportunity I could to go or see something new, my goal was (and still is) to see it all.
 Travel opened the door to so many new passions, including wine, food, history, art, and connecting with people from different cultures.

-If you’re planning a trip to England, Scotland, Ireland, France, or Switzerland, I’m happy to help you check another place off your bucket- list.
+If you’re planning a trip to England, Ireland, Scotland, France, or Switzerland, I’m happy to help you check another place off your bucket list.

-Start planning your trip to Europe with Caroline
+Start planning your tailor-made trip with Caroline

 -